 By the end of fourth grade, students understand that Earth systems are impacted by different forms of energy.
 In this grade level, students expand their understanding of electricity and magnetism.
-Students also understand how weather, climate, human interactions, and geological systems change and shape the earth and the factors impacting organism diversity. students expand on the idea that energy from the Sun interacts with Earth systems and explore other forms of energy we use in everyday life.
-Students apply their understanding of the various Earth systems (geosphere, hydrosphere, atmosphere, biosphere) and how they interact with each other and heat from the Sun.
-Students understand how geological systems change and shape the planet and provide the resources for fuels.
-Students also develop an understanding how Earth processes and human interactions can change environments impacting the ability for organisms to survive.
+Students also understand how weather, climate, human interactions, and geological systems change and shape the earth and the factors impacting organism diversity.
 Student investigations focus on collecting and making sense of observational data and simple measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in fourth grade focus on helping students understand phenomena through systems and system models and stability and change.

-Physical Sciences: Students develop an understanding of how Earth's resources can be transformed into different forms of energy transferred from Earth's resources to provide fuels including electricity.
+Physical Sciences: Students develop an understanding of how Earth's resources can be transformed into different forms of energy.
 Students develop a better understanding of electricity and magnetism and how they are forms of energy.

 Physical Science Standards Key concepts include but are not limited to: 4.P4U2.1 Develop and use a model to demonstrate how a system transfers energy from one object to another even when the objects are not touching.
-Radiation, heat, sun energy 4.P4U2.2 Develop and use a model that demonstrates how energy is moved from place to place through electric and magnetic currents.
+Radiation, heat, Sun energy 4.P4U2.2 Develop and use a model that demonstrates how energy is moved from place to place through electric and magnetic currents.
 Concepts taught in 1.P3U1.3 and magnet composition, magnetic: forces, poles, fields, attraction, static electricity, electric current, circuits, conductors, insulators, electromagnets, electrical charge (protons, electrons), safety 4.P4U4.3 Construct an explanation and engage in argument from evidence on the use of renewable and nonrenewable resources to provide energy.
 Refer to standard